palewire/first-visual-story/readthedocs/index.rst

     Plotly.register(Plotlybar);

-    // At the end of the _charts.js file console.log("hello, this is my charts file!")
+    // At the end of the _charts.js file console.log('hello, this is my charts file!')

 Remember our underscore coding convention?
 Here, ``_charts.js`` has an underscore (``_``) in front of it because it will be compiled into ``main.js`` when the site is baked.